arvnddevops/Task/FridayTask01.md

 Dear DevOps Team,

-We are in need of setting up a robust Continuous Integration and Continuous Deployment (CI/CD) pipeline using Jenkins for our project.
+We need to set up a robust Continuous Integration and Continuous Deployment (CI/CD) pipeline using Jenkins for our project.

 Here are the details for the pipeline setup:

-GitHub Repository URL: https://github.com/arvnddevops/webapp1.git Deployment Target: Tomcat 9
+GitHub Repository URL: https://github.com/arvnddevops/webapp1.git

+Deployment Target: Tomcat 9

 CI/CD Pipeline Requirements: